indigophp-archive/queue/README.md

 Queue management for PHP 5.3+
 =============================

-Phresque manages your queues and processes the jobs you put onto them.
+Indigo Queue manages your queues and processes the jobs you put onto them.

 Why this is not and cannot be a complete solution?